theprimarybrain/theprimarybrain.github.io/_posts/2020-01-31-How-To-Teach-Bible-Verses-To-Kids.md

 ### 5. Put the Verse Everywhere
 I created posters and notecards of each verse.
 This way, we could hang the verse on our refrigerator, bedroom doors, and bathroom mirrors.
 If you are learning in a classroom, then put the poster on classroom doors and cabinets that are accessed often.
 Each time you go through the door or open the cabinet, have children say the verse aloud before completing the task.
 The more we see the Bible verse and practice, the faster we will memorize it.

-## Next Steps
-If we want to encourage our children to grow in their relationships with the Lord, then we need to give them the tools to do this.
-When we memorize Bible verses, they will be at the forefront of our minds.
-This way, if our child goes through a difficult trial in life, they can experience greater peace.

 ## How to Get Started